kubernetes/website/content/en/blog/_posts/2024-07-xx-kube-scheduler-simulator/index.md

 author: Kensei Nakada (Tetrate)
 ---

-The Kubernetes Scheduler is a crucial control plane component that determines which Node a Pod will run on.
+The Kubernetes Scheduler is a crucial control plane component that determines which node a Pod will run on.
 Thus, anyone utilizing Kubernetes relies on the scheduler.

 The [kube-scheduler-simulator](https://sigs.k8s.io/kube-scheduler-simulator) is a simulator for the Kubernetes scheduler, initially developed by me (Kensei Nakada) as part of [Google Summer of Code 2021](https://summerofcode.withgoogle.com/).